OKcomputer626/project3_montecarlosim/README.md

 ## Methodology
 * Data Exploration:
   * a.
-Fetch historical stock data for NVDA and ASML.
+Fetch historical stock data for NVDA and ASML (Yahoo Finance Historical Data).
   * b.
 Perform exploratory data analysis to understand trends, seasonality, and volatility.
 * Statistical Tests:Conduct unit root tests to check for stationarity and use Granger causality tests to explore potential leading indicators.
 * Model Fitting: